-For 300,000 writers scattered throughout the world, October 31 is day of mixed emotions such as panic and determination as the day after marks day one of National Novel Writing Month aka NaNoWriMo.
+For hundreds of thousands of writers scattered throughout the world, October 31 is day of mixed emotions such as panic and determination as the day after marks day one of National Novel Writing Month aka NaNoWriMo.

 Many times I have attempted the imposing feat of writing 50,000 words in 30 days.
 Some attempts ended in utter failure, while other times I was successful.

 Whether you are a first time participant or a seasoned writer, there are always ways to improve your writing.
 Here are 7 ways to aid you in completing your novel.

 I am more of an impulsive writer and like to create on the go, but for NaNoWriMo I make an exception.
 Having a plan for you novel can be a lifesaver.
 Jot down ideas of subjects you want to write about.